 - Substance abuse

 Engaging in counseling with a therapist has been shown to be an effective therapy for depression.
-Dr. Mazzei, a depression specialist and clinical psychologist, takes a comprehensive and holistic approach to depression treatment.
-The goal of therapy is to help individuals identify the causes of their depression, to develop the necessary skills to cope with depression, and to foster positive life changes.
+Dr. Mazzei, a depression specialist and Health Psychologist, takes a comprehensive and holistic approach to depression treatment.
+The goal of therapy is to help individuals identify the causes of their depression, to develop the necessary skills to cope with depression and to foster positive life changes.
 Receiving therapy from someone trained to help facilitate appropriate changes in thinking, emotions, behavior, lifestyle and relationships can alleviate depression.
 Dr. Mazzei integrates different treatment approaches, depending on your particular needs.
 Depression therapy includes Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness, Eye Movement Desensitization and Reprocessing (EMDR) therapy, and biofeedback.
 Dr. Mazzei also incorporates lifestyle guidance, so you not only overcome your depression but can go on to lead a healthy and fulfilling life.

 Working together, Dr. Mazzei and you will develop personalized strategies for coping with your emotional challenges and find the solutions you need for a better life.